jackyzha0/jackyzha0.github.io/content/thoughts/HTTP.md

 - CPSC317
 ---

-Main method of communication at the [Application Layer](thoughts/Application%20Layer.md) for the web
+Main method of communication at the [Application Layer](thoughts/Application%20Layer.md) for the web.
+A state-transfer protocol.

 ## Connections
 1. Non-persistent HTTP (v1.0)